VictorRavain/FindRecipe/find-recipe-front/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.5.

-### TODO :
-Add recipe search with API (by ingredienta and quantity ? and classic search) Add recipe to favorite -> add them to database and always display them if you have the ingredient Scan food product
-Think what to do with quantity ? type (-> delete type) ?
-Add a page to display the recipe
-Add a button to display all recipe available

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.